IBM/Dataset-Epidemiologic-Investigation-COVID19/README.md

 - 'Vehicle' : a vehicle, such as train, bus, car, ship, airplan and so on.
 - 'SocialRelation' : Social relations, such as relatives relation, classmate, colleague and so on.
 - 'Negation' : negation words
+(4) patient, relations and events : The three json elements define the structure of three tuples: Patient tuple, Social relation tuple and Event tuple.
+They seperately include the attributes for a patient, the attributes for social relations and the attributes for events.
+Actually we are using tuple structure to define the relations among named entities.